DolfeLive/3D-Model-To-Minecraft-Particles/README.md

 Next run `py copy.py`
 It will automaticly copy every command 1 by one into your clipboard, press p to go to the next command

-Pase each command into a command block and activate it
+Paste each command into a command block and activate it

 Spawn a armor stand and add a tag to it (Can be anything like player, mobs, ect (Armor stand is a example but reccomened for most effects that are static)) that is the same as what you entered in on main.py

 Hook up all of the command blocks together and power them

 <img src="Images/icon.png">